Goal-directed graph construction using reinforcement learning: Robust Graph Construction as a Decision Making Problem

-\paragraph{MDP Preliminaries.} An MDP is one possible formalization of decision making processes.
-The decision maker, called \textit{agent}, interacts with an \textit{environment}.
+\paragraph{MDP Preliminaries.} An MDP is one possible formalisation of a decision making process.
+The decision maker, called an \textit{agent}, interacts with an \textit{environment}.
 When in a \textit{state} $s\in \mathcal{S}$, the agent must take an \textit{action} $a$ out of the set $\mathcal{A}(s)$ of valid ones, receiving a \textit{reward} $r$ governed by the reward function $\mathcal{R}(s,a)$.
 Finally, the agent finds itself in a new state $s'$, depending on a transition model $\mathcal{P}$ that governs the joint probability distribution $P(s',a,s)$ of transitioning to state $s'$ after taking action $a$ in state $s$.
 This sequence of interactions gives rise to a \textit{trajectory}.
-The agent's goal is to maximize the expected (possibly discounted) sum of rewards it receives over all trajectories.
+The agent's goal is to maximise the expected (possibly discounted) sum of rewards it receives over all the trajectories.
 The tuple $(\mathcal{S,A,P,R, \gamma})$ defines this MDP, where $\gamma \in [0,1]$ is a discount factor.
-We also define a \textit{policy} $\pi(a|s)$, a distribution of actions over states, which fully determines the behavior of the agent.
-Given a policy $\pi$, the \textit{state-action value function} $Q_{\pi}(s,a)$ is defined as the expected return when starting from $s$, taking action $a$, and subsequently following policy $\pi$.
+We also define a \textit{policy} $\pi(a|s)$, i.e., a distribution of actions over states, which fully determines the behaviour of the agent.
+Given a policy $\pi$, the \textit{action-value function} $Q_{\pi}(s,a)$ is defined as the expected return when starting from $s$, taking action $a$, and subsequently following policy $\pi$.